tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 Wordlessly, she thrust one of the coffees in my direction.

-Oh, uh, thanks.”
+“Oh, uh, thanks.”
 I said, surprised.
 For someone with Kilroy’s personality, this felt like an act of uncharacteristic warmth,

-She ignored me, and flipped open the ebony briefcase , sipping her coffee and she thumbed through the papers within.
-Those papers the info on the job.
+She ignored me, and flipped open the ebony briefcase , sipping her coffee as she thumbed through the papers within.
+The papers with the info on the job.

 The info on the person we were supposed to kill.